ue4plugins/TextAsset/README.md

 to your project, or to be consumed within Blueprints.
 The plug-in also includes an asset editor, asset factories, and asset actions for the Content Browser.

+Make sure to pull the *Tag* that matches your Unreal Engine version.
+If you sync to *Master* the code may not compile, because it may depend on Engine changes that are not yet available in the UE4 Master branch.

 ## Supported Platforms